 - Size.
 If you have a limited amount of desk/workspace this scale takes up more space when it’s out and is more difficult to store away.

 - Durability Concerns.
 Some people have reported durability or calibration issues with this scale.
 While it wasn’t as good as the H-Series right out of the box we’ve had no major issues with it.

 - Questionable Accuracy.
-With a scale that measure up to 440 pounds many people have expressed concern over it’s accuracy under 1lb.
+With a scale that measures up to 440 pounds, many people have expressed concern over its accuracy under 1lb.
 If you ship a lot of First Class Mail this may be an issue for you.

 If you are pinching every single penny, there are cheaper options on Amazon, but there are none that beat the above options in durability and overall function.
 However, Accuteck has an option that will do the job for now until you get a bit more cash flow.

 4. VisionTechShop TBW-500 – Best Shipping Scale For High Volume Sellers

 If you’ve been disappointed thus far because you want a “real” shipping scale, then this is it.
 Before starting my business I worked in a warehouse that had 4 shipping stations set up, all using these scales.
 We sent out around 200 large (usually multi-box) orders per day and we never had a scale problem during the 3 (very long) years that I was there.

 This scale is meant for high-volume boxes of every shape and size but isn’t meant for letters or tiny packages.
 If you are shipping those, get a wimpier scale, not an all-metal one like the TBW-500.

 The one drawback to this scale is that it does not have a roller top.
 While it was never a big deal for me, some people prefer a roller top as it’s easier to move packages on and off of (in addition to rolling, it’s easier to get your fingers under them).
 However, if you’re in the market for a heavy-duty roller scale you’ll probably need to double your budget (at least) or start shopping for used options.
 It’s a matter of preference anyway.